 The trio stopped as soon as Fern saw fences through the trees.
 “I should go look, Lu.
 I’m small and I can see.”

 “You’re too puny, kid.
-Mom would never forgive me if something decided to snack on you.
+Mom’d never forgive me if something decided to snack on you.
 I’ll go.
 You wait here with um… our friend here.
 I’ll be right back.”
-Lu crept towards the village, the clicking sound of her echolocation device following her.
+Lu crept towards the village, the barely audible clicking sound of her echolocation device following her.

 She didn’t hear the footsteps of the person who had crept up behind her, just the sudden clicking of an echolocation device next to her ear.
 “Lu?”
 Miranda was puzzled.
 “Back already?”